nicksebasco/Raindrops/README.md

 2. Generate multiple raindrops at at time.
 3. Clean up css with less.
 I briefly cleaned up the js code; however, this was literally one of my first projects I created when learning js/html/css, so the code could definitely use more abstraction, better commenting, etc.
 4. Create levels corresponding to difficulty and calculation type.
-⋅⋅⋅ Make levels get progressively harder
+⋅⋅1.Make levels get progressively harder